geb/geb/doc/manual/src/chapters/040-pages.md

         loginButton(to: [LoginSuccessfulPage, LoginFailedPage]) { $("input.loginButton") }
     }

-Which on click set's the brower's page to be the first page in the list whose at checker returns true.
+Which on click sets the brower's page to be the first page in the list whose at checker returns true.
 This is equivalent to the `page(List<Class>)` method which is explained in the section on [changing pages][changing-pages].

 ## “At” Verification